richiesuper/text-editor-practice/README.md

 make this text editor more useful with more functionality and customizability.
 I wish this text editor could be somewhat similar to vi / vim, but we'll see.

+## TODOs

+- Break up the program into separate files with header files

+- Implement hjkl movements like vi / vim

 ## Building

 You can build this project provided that you have a C compiler such as